 - Death.
 In this case, I can file a wrongful death lawsuit.

-- Traumatic brain injury.
+- Traumatic brain injury (TBI).
 Many people are surprised to learn that TBIs are the leading cause of death in people 45 years or younger.

 - Paralysis.
 Spinal cord injuries are not the only cause of paralysis.
-Other causes include medical malpractice and back injuries.
+Other causes include medical malpractice and nerve injuries.

-- Bone fractures and brakes.
-Not only bone brakes and fractures are catastrophic injuries but those that involve long-term disability – such as a leg fractured in 20 places that requires numerous surgeries – can qualify as a catastrophic injury.
+- Bone fractures and breaks.
+A broken bone or fracture that leads to life-altering issues – such as a leg fractured in 20 places that requires numerous surgeries – can qualify as a catastrophic injury

 These are just a few examples of catastrophic injuries.
 If you have an injury listed, or another serious, life-changing injury, and someone else was at fault for your injury, contact Greg Jackson Law at (817) 926-1003 now.